-As Director of Climate Research and Analysis at the Union of Concerned Scientists (UCS), Doug Boucher coordinates the work of scientists, economists, and other analysts in the Climate and Energy Program.
-The Tropical Forest and Climate Initiative, which he directs, works with governments, businesses, and consumers to reduce tropical deforestation and the global warming pollution associated with land use.
+As director of climate research and analysis at the Union of Concerned Scientists, Doug Boucher coordinates the work of scientists, economists, and other analysts in the Climate and Energy program.
+His expertise is in the preservation of tropical forests to curtail global warming emissions.
+Part of his work includes participating in United Nations international climate negotiations.
+Dr. Boucher has attended the negotiations since 2007, and his expertise has helped shape U.S. and UN policies.
+Dr. Boucher also directs UCS’s Tropical Forest and Climate Initiative, which works with governments, businesses, and consumers to reduce tropical deforestation and the global warming pollution associated with land use.

 Dr. Boucher earned a B.A. in ecology and history from Yale University and a Ph.D. in ecology and evolutionary biology from the University of Michigan.

-Dr. Boucher has appeared on BBC radio and has been cited by the Washington Post, Los Angeles Times, Christian Science Monitor and Papua New Guinea Post-Courier.
+Dr. Boucher has appeared on BBC radio and has been cited by The Washington Post, Los Angeles Times, The Christian Science Monitor and Papua New Guinea Post-Courier.